Residents allege that the Kuantum pulp and paper mill in Saila Khurd, the only industry in the block for 30 years, is responsible for their ailments

-(This article was first published in the 16-30 September issue of Down To Earth under the headline ''Cuffs to suufocate).
+(This story was first published in the 16-30 September issue of Down To Earth under the headline ''Toxic trail of paper').

 We are a voice to you; you have been a support to us.
 Together we build journalism that is independent, credible and fearless.
 You can further help us by making a donation.
 This will mean a lot for our ability to bring you news, perspectives and analysis from the ground so that we can make change together.